Hafsa993/KnowHouseApp/README.md

 <img height="400" src="img/images for high fi/Screenshot_1733313327.png">
 </p>

-### HouseTodos
+### House ToDos
-HouseToDos page is where all the ToDos of the household are stored.
+House ToDos page is where all the ToDos of the household are stored.
 So the users ToDos as well as any that are assigned to another user, or unassigned.

 A User can take over a toDo from another household member.